vega/vega-lite/site/docs/config.md

 ## Cell Configuration  (`config.cell.*`)

 At its core, a Vega-Lite specification describes a single plot.
 When a [facet channel](encoding.html#facet) is added, the visualization is faceted into a trellis plot, which contains multiple plots.
 Each plot in either a single plot or a trellis plot is called a _cell_.
-Cell configuration allows us to customize each individual single plot and each plot in a trellis plot.
+Cell configuration allows us to customize each single plot and each plot in a trellis plot.

 ### Cell Size Configuration